-The Constitution conceives of a duet between Congress and the President.
-Congress takes the lead in making decisions about whether and how to act, and the President follows closely behind ensuring that Congress's will is translated into action.
-Over the last two centuries, that duet has become a solo as Congress has receded into the role of cheerleader (when the White House and the relevant chamber majority are held by the same party) or scold (during periods of divided government).18 That is a problem for a host of reasons, but two issues loom particularly large.
+ber majority are held by the same party) or scold (during periods of divided government).
+That is a problem for a host of reasons, but two issues loom particularly large.
 The President is not equipped to hear from, let alone balance the interests, of the many constituencies that make up the United States.
-And the volatility inherent in the U.S. political system ensures that the Presidency passes back and forth between the parties and when the shift happens, the new President invariably reviews and seeks to reverse the rules enacted by his predecessor.19
+And the volatility inherent in the U.S. political system ensures that the Presidency passes back and forth between the parties and when the shift happens, the new President invariably reviews and seeks to reverse the rules enacted by his predecessor.
+President invariables are same particularly and seeks to reverse the rules enacted by his predecessor.